 Ingram, Saints run up 47-10 win over porous Bills

-Buffalo managed 198 yards, and 10 first downs.
-And five of those first downs came on Buffalo's meaningless final drive that ended with backup quarterback Nathan Peterman hitting Nick O'Leary on a 7-yard touchdown pass.
+Their defense was just as dominating in limiting Buffalo to 198 yards, and 10 first downs.
+And five of those first downs came on Buffalo’s meaningless final drive that ended with backup quarterback Nathan Peterman hitting Nick O’Leary on a 7-yard touchdown pass.

 After Stephen Hauschka capped a nine-play, 57-yard opening drive with a 37-yard field goal, the Bills never crossed midfield over their next eight possessions.

-Saints: Coach Sean Payton said "all the signs are positive" in updating the status of backup running back Daniel Lasco, who had feelings in his extremities after sustaining a spine injury while tackling Brandon Tate on a kickoff return six minutes into the second quarter.
-Lasco was loaded into an ambulance and transported to a Buffalo-area hospital.
-The Saints were awaiting the results of a final test before learning whether Lasco could join them on their flight home.
+Saints: Backup running back Daniel Lasco had feelings in his extremities after sustaining a spine injury while tackling Buffalo’s Brandon Tate on a kickoff return six minutes into the second quarter.

 Bills: DE Jerry Hughes did not return after hurting his shin late in the second quarter.

 Saints: Starting offensive linemen Terron Armstead (chest) and Larry Warford (abdomen) are active despite being listed as questionable on the Saints final injury report.

 Bills: TE Charles Clay returned after missing three games with a left knee injury.
 LT Cordy Glenn (left ankle/foot) and WR Zay Jones (left ankle/knee) did not play after both were hurt in a 34-21 loss at the Jets on Nov.
 2.

 Bills: Play next two on road starting at Los Angeles Chargers on Nov.
 19.